 Unit-based compensation grants are measured at their grant date fair value and related compensation cost is recognized over the vesting period of the grant.
-The LTIP and related accounting policies are defined and described more fully in Note 8-Unit Based Compensation.
+The LTIP and related accounting policies are defined and described more fully in Note 8-Unit Based Compensation to our accompanying unaudited consolidated financial statements.
 The determination of the fair value of an award requires significant estimates and subjective judgments regarding, among other things, the appropriate option pricing model, the expected life of the award and forfeiture rate assumptions.
-Estimates of the fair value of unit options granted during the six months ended June 30, 2014, were completed using a Black-Scholes option valuation model, which requires us to make several assumptions.
+Estimates of the fair value of unit options granted during the nine months ended September 30, 2014, were completed using a Black-Scholes option valuation model, which requires us to make several assumptions.